 Sim Racing Game

 There are several Sim Racing games.
-Some are more sim and others, more game.
-For online racing, the best one for console racing is Project Cars 2.
+Some are more sim, and others, more game (e.g. GT and F1)

 - Good driving and racing experience (offline and online)